-For a while now, the Internet is buzzing with the news about a new GDPR-like update to California’s consumer privacy legislation.
+For a while now, the Internet has been buzzing with the news about a new GDPR-like update to California’s consumer privacy legislation.
 Since major tech companies are based in California, the law may set standards in the whole US.
 But is it really similar to GDPR?
 Let’s see.

 The California Consumer Privacy Act, CCPA for short, was enacted on June 28, 2018.
 It appears to be regulating the ways personal information is being used in a transactional sense, that is when a business makes profit on consumer’s data.